webianproject/shell-tv/README.md

-# Webian Shell Kiosk
+# Webian Shell TV

 **Note:** Development is currently continuing downstream at https://github.com/krellian/kiosk

-A graphical shell for the web (kiosk version).
+A graphical shell for the web (TV version).

 This application is for interactive kiosks and digital signage which can be remotely controlled over the Internet.